 These two academics are celebrated on the Tsinghua campus in a little grove where a large stone stele was erected in 1929 to commemorate Wang Guowei, who had drowned himself two years earlier.
 The stele bears an epitaph composed by Chen Yinque, one of China’s most famous modern historians, who died in ignominious circumstances forty years later, in 1969.

 The encomium that Chen wrote for his dead colleague remains one of the most frequently quoted pieces of writing related to the crisis of academic freedom in China today.
-Although Tsinghua University has boasted of the Wang Guowei Stele since it was re-erected in 1985 (toppled in the early Cultural Revolution, it was used as stone bench in the university’s science laboratories for nearly two decades), it is also an embarrassment to an administration that is active in persecuting intellectual independence and academia freedom.
+Although Tsinghua University has boasted of the Wang Guowei Stele since it was re-erected in 1985 (toppled in the early Cultural Revolution, it was used as stone bench in the university’s science laboratories for nearly two decades), it is also an embarrassment to an administration that is active in persecuting intellectual independence and academic freedom.

 Since 1949, Tsinghua University has been haunted by the spirits of long-dead scholars like Wang Guowei and Chen Yinque.

 Below we offer a translation of the Wang Guowei Stele, Chen Yinque’s 1953 reaffirmation of the principles he articulates in the Epitaph he wrote for the Wang Stele and a simple pictorial account of the unofficial commemoration of their memory, and their spirit, held in the face of official displeasure on Sunday 28 April 2019, and the aftermath on 30 April.

 My thanks to Warren Sun 孫萬國 for checking the translation of the Wang Guowei Epitaph and for offering a number of timely suggestions.

 Editor, China Heritage